 Why the devil came you between us?
 I was hurt under your arm.

-Guild Wars has this, at the end of the Gyala Hatchery mission.
+- Guild Wars has this, at the end of the Gyala Hatchery mission.

-In Knights of the Old Republic, if your Player Character chooses to spare Freyyr and give him Bacca's Blade, the party will enter the Chieftain's Hall to find Chuundar standing with his Czerka allies on one side, Freyyr and some Wookiee loyalists on the other, and Zaalbar trying to keep his brother and father from killing one another.
+- In Knights of the Old Republic, if your Player Character chooses to spare Freyyr and give him Bacca's Blade, the party will enter the Chieftain's Hall to find Chuundar standing with his Czerka allies on one side, Freyyr and some Wookiee loyalists on the other, and Zaalbar trying to keep his brother and father from killing one another.
 You can't prevent the inevitable brawl, though trying will net you some light side points, but you can tip the balance in favor of one of the factions.

-In The Order of the Stick, Hinjo stands between Miko and Belkar just before she can kill him.
+- #409: Hinjo stands between Miko and Belkar just before she can kill him.
 Only two characters and not two armies, but the lines are awesome: